Rural Needs. Statewide Answers banner image

 • How effective community engagement strategies could be used to develop transportation infrastructure and safety improvements by Nichole Morris, director of the U's HumanFIRST Laboratory.

-Attendees will also be invited to engage with our speakers and each other through conversation circle/fishbowl model discussions.
+Attendees were also invited to engage with our speakers and each other through conversation circle/fishbowl model discussions.

 Speakers